Policies & Etiquette

 Try and arrive 10 minutes early.
 Take the time to greet other families, nurse your child or give them one last snack or drink before class begins, and settle into the room.

 Safety is our #1 concern.
-We understand that for some toddlers, running is one way they use their body while they are processing stimulation.
+For our bigger kiddos who can understand, running during class is not allowed.
+We will discuss this with them as they enter class, and remind them as needed, and appreciate your help reminding them, too.
+We also understand that for some toddlers, running is one way they use their body while they are processing stimulation.
 Running, however, is only ONE way, there are many other ways they can use their bodies, too!
 It is suggested that if your child likes to run, please consistently discuss with them (especially right before class) other ways they can use their body during class- spinning, stomping, hopping, dancing, etc.- and we will continue to help remind them, too.
 Also, feel free to get up during class and model alternative behaviors for them!
 Our classroom communities will work together to make sure our classrooms are fun and musical, but also safe.

 One of the beauties of Music Together® Mixed Age classes are that children of different ages attend together—from babies to kindergarteners.
 This gives young children the opportunity to watch and learn from older children, as well as help older children learn empathy and budding leadership skills from interacting with the younger group.
 This also means there are babies to consider, and running can be a hazard.
 It is very important for all families to feel comfortable enough to allow their children to roam freely but safely throughout the classroom.
 Allow your child roaming freedom, but always BE ALERT.
 If you need to follow your child closely, pick them up, or temporarily remove them from the room, please do so, and help them join us again when they are ready!
 One of the best things you can do if your child is running, is to simply get up and dance with them!